Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Symmetry Breaking with Local Energetic Properties

+Now according to Corollary~\ref{cor:subspace}, if the LZM or LZEF span the entire subspace formed by all copies of an IRREP, they will be guaranteed to match.
+Since there is only one copy of the $1'$ IRREP and it is one-dimensional, this condition is satisfied.
+Therefore, both modes are guaranteed to be eigenmodes of the Hessian and to match, as we can observe.

-Next, we break the energetic symmetry by adding nonzero prestress with constant magnitude along the horizontal bonds (this preserves the ground state configuration) as shown in Fig.~\ref{fig:symbreak}(b).
-Due to this prestress, the energy now only displays twofold rotational symmetry and two reflection axes.
-In other words, the symmetry of the energy has broken to the dihedral group $D_2$, a subgroup of the geometric symmetry group $D_4$.
-Because LZMs are blind to energetics, depending purely on geometry, the system still exhibits the same LZM [Fig.~\ref{fig:symbreak}(b-i)].
-In contrast, LZEFs are sensitive to energetic costs, and we find that the LZEF that couples to this LZM no longer points in the same direction, but instead localizes to the line of prestressed bonds [Fig.~\ref{fig:symbreak}(b-ii)].
+Next, we break energetic symmetry by adding nonzero prestress with constant magnitude, $\tp_\alpha = 0.8$, along the horizontal bonds (this preserves the ground state configuration) as shown in Fig.~\ref{fig:symbreak}(b).
+Due to this prestress, the symmetry group of the energy is reduced to the product of two smaller permutation groups, $S_4\otimes S_8\subset S_{12}$, with permutations no longer allowed between bonds with and without prestress.
+The result is that the overall symmetry of the response is reduced to the two-fold dihedral group $D_2$, the intersection of $D_4$ and $S_4\otimes S_8$.
+Because the LZM relies only on geometry and is blind to the energetics, it remains unchanged [Fig.~\ref{fig:symbreak}(b-i)].
+In contrast, LZEFs are sensitive to energetic costs, and we find that the LZEF that couples to this LZM no longer points in the same direction, but instead localizes to the line of prestressed bonds.
+Consistent with the symmetry of the elastic response, the LZEF now exhibits two-fold dihedral symmetry $D_2$ [Fig.~\ref{fig:symbreak}(b-ii)].

+Examining the eigenmode structure of the network in Figs.~\ref{fig:levels}(b-ii) and (b-iii), we see that the LZM now couples to two different modes that transform according to two different copies of the $1'$ IRREP of $D_2$ (highlighted in red).
+However, the single LZM in the system cannot span the entire two-dimensional subspace belonging to both copies of $1'$.
+As a result, Corollary~\ref{cor:subspace} no longer provides a guarantee that the LZM will match its LZEF.

-Finally, in Fig.~\ref{fig:symbreak}(c), we reintroduce $D_4$ energetic symmetry by introducing additional prestress along the vertical bonds with the same magnitude as the horizontal ones.
-Once again, we find that the LZEF [Fig.~\ref{fig:symbreak}(c-ii)] and LZM [Fig.~\ref{fig:symbreak}(c-i)] match in accordance with Theorem~\ref{thm:symmetry}.
-In the rightmost column of Fig.~\ref{fig:symbreak}, we summarize these results by specifying the symmetry groups of the system's geometry and energy, along with the symmetry groups of the depicted LZMs and LZEFs.
+Finally, in Fig.~\ref{fig:symbreak}(c), we restore some symmetry by introducing additional prestress along the vertical bonds with the same magnitude as the horizontal ones, resulting in the energetic symmetry group $S_8\otimes S_4$.
+Now, the geometric $D_4$ symmetry is once again a subset of the larger energetic symmetry group, resulting in an overall $D_4$ symmetry for the elastic response.
+Consequently, we find that the LZEF [Fig.~\ref{fig:symbreak}(c-ii)] and LZM [Fig.~\ref{fig:symbreak}(c-i)] both exhibit $D_4$ symmetry in accordance with Theorem~\ref{thm:symmetry}.
+In Figs.~\ref{fig:levels}(c-ii) and (c-iii), we also see that once again, the LZM couples to a single eigenmode of the Hessian which spans the subspace that transforms with the $1'$ IRREP of $D_4$, thus guaranteeing that it matches its LZEF in according to Corollary~\ref{cor:subspace}.

+In the rightmost column of Fig.~\ref{fig:symbreak}, we summarize these symmetry results by specifying the symmetry groups of the system's geometry, energy, and elastic response, along with those of the depicted LZMs and LZEFs.
+In Appendix~\ref{app:diamond}, we provide formal group definitions, node space representation matrices, and IRREP matrices.